Working with geometry using numpy.

 When trying to work with numpy and the geometries, this creates problems since geometry is rarely a collection of simple shapes (eg. rectangles, circles, triangles).

-Object arrays containing the coordinates are the norm.
+Object arrays (aka ragged arrays) containing the coordinates are the norm.
 An object array is created when the number of points per feature and/or feature part are not uniform.

 For example, a square with a triangular hole in it, will have an outer ring, oriented clockwise consisting of a list of 5 points with the first and last point being the same.
 The triangular hole will be represented by 4 points oriented counterclockwise.